oam-dev/rudr/README.md

-# Scylla: A Kubernetes Implementation of the Open Application Model
+# Rudr: A Kubernetes Implementation of the Open Application Model

-Scylla is an implementation of the [Open Application Model (OAM)](https://github.com/microsoft/hydra-spec) that allow users to deploy and manage applications easily on any Kubernetes cluster with separation of concerns of application developer and operator.
+Rudr is an implementation of the [Open Application Model (OAM)](https://github.com/microsoft/hydra-spec) that allow users to deploy and manage applications easily on any Kubernetes cluster with separation of concerns of application developer and operator.

-**Scylla is currently in alpha.
+**Rudr is currently in alpha.
 It may reflect the API or features we are vetting before inclusion into the Open App Model spec..**

 ## Quickstart: Deploy an app with Ingress